Sciatica treatment accounts for a sizeable portion of back pain care within the medical system today.

 While epidurals, such as steroid injections, represent an escalation of care, they are typically just a new form of pharmaceutical treatment and are also symptomatic in nature, with the possible exception of prolotherapy and flushing solutions specifically for ruptured disc induced chemical radiculitis.

-Other varieties of hypodermic therapy include lidocaine for sciatica, which is a popular anesthetic injection and patch therapy, and Botox for sciatica, which is a great form of long lasting muscular spasm therapy.
+Other varieties of sciatica injection therapy include lidocaine for sciatica, which is a popular anesthetic injection and patch therapy, and Botox for sciatica, which is a great form of long lasting muscular spasm therapy.

 Non-surgical spinal decompression qualifies as a moderate option simply for the considerable cost and time requirement of the treatment.